VLoorenDeJong/ProjectProgressApplications/README.md

 # ProjectProgressApplications
-An application set to monitor progress and display it in a Portfolio
+This is a combination of solutions, a Progress tracker and my Portfolio application.
+The Progress application is also set up as a CMS for parts of the portfolio.

 ## Progress application
+An application set to monitor your progress and display it in a Portfolio

 ### Features:
 * Create/Read/Update/Delete projects